 Efforts to reverse the decline in same store pounds purchased from the factory by franchised stores and to increase total factory sales depend on many factors, including new store openings, competition, the receptivity of our franchise system to our product introductions and promotional programs.
-In FY 2017, same store pounds purchased from the factory by franchised and co-branded licensed stores declined approximately 5.8% in the first quarter, declined approximately 2.1% in the second quarter, declined approximately 0.8% in the third quarter, declined approximately 11.3% in the fourth quarter, and declined 4.7% overall in FY 2017 as compared to the same periods in FY 2016.
+In FY 2018, same store pounds purchased from the factory by franchised and co-branded licensed stores increased approximately 1.3% in the first quarter, declined approximately 4.2% in the second quarter, declined approximately 8.7% in the third quarter, declined approximately 8.6% in the fourth quarter, and declined 4.9% overall in FY 2018 as compared to the same periods in FY 2017.

 In May 2009, we announced the expansion of the co-branding test relationship with Cold Stone Creamery.
-The Company and Cold Stone Creamery, Inc. have agreed to expand the co-branding relationship to more than a hundred potential locations, based upon the performance of several test locations, operating under the test agreement announced in October 2008.
+We and Cold Stone Creamery, Inc. have agreed to expand the cobranding relationship to more than a hundred potential locations, based upon the performance of several test locations, operating under the test agreement announced in October 2008.
 We have additionally agreed to develop co-branded locations through U-Swirl and their associated brands.
 We believe that if this co-branding strategy continues to prove financially viable it could represent a significant future growth opportunity.
-As of February 28, 2017, Cold Stone licensees operated 83 co-branded locations, our U-Swirl franchisees operated 16 co-branded locations and we have co-branded 3 of our Company-owned cafés.
+As of February 28, 2018, Cold Stone licensees operated 87 co-branded locations, our U-Swirl franchisees operated 12 co-branded locations and we have co-branded 3 of our Company-owned cafés.

-In April 2012 we announced the execution of a Master Licensing Agreement covering the country of Japan.
-Under the terms of the agreement, the licensee will pay the Company a Master License Fee for the right to open Rocky Mountain Chocolate Factory stores for its own account and for the account of franchisees throughout the country of Japan.
-Since 2012, we have continued to develop internationally through the execution of license agreements in the countries of South Korea and the Republic of the Philippines.
-Through our U-Swirl subsidiary we have an additional international development agreement covering Canada.
+In April 2012, we announced our intent to pursue growth through international licensing.
+Since 2012, we have continued to develop internationally through the execution of license agreements in the countries of South Korea, the Republic of Panama, Vietnam, and the Republic of the Philippines.
+Through our U-Swirl subsidiary we have additional international development agreements covering Canada and Qatar.